Mi India unveils flagship 75-inch Mi QLED TV

-New Delhi, April 23 (IANS) Smartphone and TV brand Mi India on Friday launched new flagship 75-inch Mi QLED TV that comes with 97 per cent screen-to-body ratio at Rs 1,19,999.
+New Delhi: Smartphone and TV brand Mi India on Friday launched new flagship 75-inch Mi QLED TV that comes with 97 per cent screen-to-body ratio at Rs 1,19,999.

 The new Mi QLED TV will be available on Mi.com, Mi Home and Flipkart from April 27.